Topics Map > Media Delivery > Kaltura > Kaltura Getting Started

 Kaltura MediaSpace is not a repository for the permanent storage or archival of digital media.
 It is the responsibility of each user to keep a copy of their media, monitor the active usage of their media, and remove media that is no longer being actively viewed or used.

-For more information on how to monitor the active usage of your media please see [Link for document 48497 is unavailable at this time.]
+For more information on how to monitor the active usage of your media please see Learning Analytics - Getting Started With Learning Analytics in Kaltura

 What happens to my media when I leave UW-Madison?